compnerd/swift-win32/README.md

 %CD%\build\bin\UICatalog.exe
 ```

+Following environment variables should be set/adjusted before run the above commands (the shown paths assume that you use compiler from the official swift installers from [swift.org](https://www.swift.org/download/)).

+- Visual Studio compiler toolchain

+  The CMake commands use the `mt` tool which requires a Visual Studio compiler environment (Build Tools should be fine too).
+  e.g. if you have Visual Studio 2019 installed you can create a command prompt by click on `x64 Native Tools Command Prompt for VS2019` from the Visual Studio 2019 installation in the Windows Start Menu.

+  Newer versions of Visual Studio or the corresponding Build Tools should be fine too.

+  Another way of activating a Visual Studio environment is the tool [vswhere](https://github.com/microsoft/vswhere).

+- `SDKROOT`

+  This should be the path to the Windows Platform SDK from the Swift library.
+This should be already set by the official swift installer.
+If not set the env var.

+  \>= 5.10 `SDKROOT` needs to be `%LocalAppData%\Programs\Swift\Platforms\Windows.platform\Developer\SDKs\Windows.sdk`

+  < 5.10 `SDKROOT` needs to be `%SystemDrive%\Library\Developer\Platforms\Windows.platform\Developer\SDKs\Windows.sdk`

+  Examples for < 5.10:

+  Command Prompt: `set SDKROOT=%SystemDrive%\Library\Developer\Platforms\Windows.platform\Developer\SDKs\Windows.sdk`

+  PowerShell: `$env:SDKROOT="%SystemDrive%\Library\Developer\Platforms\Windows.platform\Developer\SDKs\Windows.sdk"`

+- `Path`

+  The `Path` environment variables needs to be extended to allow the Swift compiler to be found.
+  This is only required when this is not already the case.
+  When you type `where swiftc` (`(Get-Command swiftc).Path` for PowerShell) and see no path to `swiftc` the following command is required.

+  \>= 5.10 the `Path` needs to extended with `%LocalAppData%\Programs\Swift\Runtimes\5.9.0\usr\bin;%LocalAppData%\Programs\Swift\Toolchains\5.9.0+Asserts\usr\bin`

+  < 5.10 the `Path` needs to be extended with `%SystemDrive%\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin`

+  Examples for < 5.10:

+  Command Prompt: `set Path=%SystemDrive%\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin;%Path%`

+  PowerShell: `$env:Path="%SystemDrive%\Library\Developer\Toolchains\unknown-Asserts-development.xctoolchain\usr\bin;$env:Path"`

 ### Swift Package Manager

 Building this project with swift-package-manager is supported although CMake is recommended for ease.
 The Swift Package Manager based build is required for code completion via SourceKit-LSP.
 It also allows for the use of Swift/Win32 in other applications using SPM.
 In order to use SPM to build this project additional post-build steps are required to use the demo applications.